NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 23.11
 ```

-However, note that the name of the file was derived from the first URL (this is further explained in [](#sec-pkgs-fetchers-fetchurl-file-naming)).
+However, note that the name of the file was derived from the first URL (this is further explained in [the `fetchurl` overview](#sec-pkgs-fetchers-fetchurl)).
 To ensure the result will have the same name regardless of which URLs are used, we can modify the package:

 ```nix